-Plainview-Old Bethpage CSD District-Wide

-School Safety Plan
+Plainview-Old Bethpage CSD District-Wide School Safety Plan

 This District-wide School Safety Plan template has been developed by Nassau BOCES for the exclusive use of Nassau County School Districts participating in the Nassau BOCES Health & Safety Training and Information Service.
 This guidance document was written to assist school districts in their compliance efforts to meet the requirements of the Safe Schools Against Violence in Education Act (SAVE) and related legislation.
 This Plan should be customized as necessary to reflect individual school district's specific endeavors to achieve a safe school environment.
 This is a general overarching document that can be shared with the public and should be posted on the school district website by October 1st of each school year, as required by law.
 Parts of the Plan which may include names, contacts and personal information can be redacted for posting purposes.
-This Plan can also serve as an educational tool to help in-district personnel and the public to understand the requirements of the SAVE legislation.
+This Plan can also serve as an educational tool to help indistrict personnel and the public to understand the requirements of the SAVE legislation.
 This contrasts to the Building-level Emergency Response Plan which details specific emergency response procedures, and as such, is a confidential document which cannot be shared with the public, cannot be foiled and is protected under law.
+This Plan includes proposed amendments to Section 155.17 of the Commissioner of Education Regulations effective July 31, 2024 and July 1, 2025.
+If the proposals change or are removed, this Plan, which is a living document, will be revised at that time.
+This update is being provided now to assist school districts in meeting the September 1st deadline for school board approval.